 No one wants to be required to have an NH SR-22; however the filing is a common requirement in order to continue driving on New Hampshire roads.
 The HPM Insurance blog answers the common questions we frequently receive from drivers about an SR-22 including what it is, the cost and how to get one.

 What is an SR-22?

 According to the NH Department of Motor Vehicles (DMV), "an SR-22 is a certificate of 'proof of liability insurance' which must be submitted by an insurance company licensed to do business in New Hampshire.
 New Hampshire DMV requires the certificate be either for Owner or Non Owner."

 In other words, it is a NH auto insurance policy that has a filing attached that goes to the state of New Hampshire proving a policy is in place.

-The most common reason why one would need an SR-22 is for a DUI conviction, but you may also be required to file one with the state of NH if you are involved in an accident that resulted in death, injury or property damage exceeding $1000 and did not have an active car insurance policy in effect.
+The most common reason why one would need an SR-22 is for a DUI conviction.
+You may also be required to file one with the state of NH if you are involved in an accident that resulted in death, injury or property damage exceeding $1000 and did not have an active car insurance policy in effect.
 You may also need one if you are deemed a habitual offender.
-For more specifics about when you are required to have an SR-22, visit the NH DMV web site.
+For more specifics about when you are required to have an SR-22, visit the NH DMV website.

 SR-22s can be tricky and there is a lot of misinformation out there.
 To ensure your filing is handled correctly and you are able to get your license back quickly, contact a New Hampshire insurance agent.
-A local insurance agent, like Holt Proctor McBriarty Insurance Agency located in Southern New Hampshire, is best informed about New Hampshire SR-22s.
+A local insurance agent, like HPM Insurance with offices in Amherst, Bedford, Bristol, Franconia and Laconia is best informed about New Hampshire SR-22s.
 A large national company may not readily know what needs to be done to help you.